-A deeply moving meditation on love, loss and grief, from the author of Clybourne Park.
+A deeply moving meditation on love, loss and grief.

 October 1972.
 In a city somewhere in the American Midwest, Carla is trying to rebuild her life.
 Her husband is gone - killed in Vietnam.
 Now, under the watchful eye of her mother-in-law, she must raise her young son whilst struggling to avoid the sympathy of her local community.
 But everything changes with the unexpected arrival of a soldier on her doorstep.